navneil-naicker/acf-photo-gallery-field/readme.txt

 == Changelog ==
 =3.1=
-* [Fixed] WordPress secuirty fix and plugin check fix.
+* [Fixed] WordPress security fix and plugin check fix.

 =3.0=
 * [Fixed] URL and target not saving into the database.